esr360/Kayzen.docs/README.md

 -- themes/
 ```

 The `dev` directory contains all source files and build tools required for building and compiling Kayzen.
-The `production` directory contains only the compiled assets, pages and themes ready to be edited and uploaded to a server.
+The `prod` directory contains only the compiled assets, pages and themes ready to be edited and uploaded to a server.

 To start from the bottom up, Kayzen is built using HTML5, CSS3 and jQuery.
 At the bare minimum, each Kayzen wepage should be served the following JavaScript and CSS assets: